Charmie1234/Blood-count-using-ML/README.md

 # Blood-count-using-ML
-It predicts the accuracy.
+It predicts accuracy.
 It is based on blood count using Machine Learning.
+For reference we have used 1 image, you can increase the dataset for better accuracy.